Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: The second-order term is not a Friedman--Ramanujan function

 The upper bound of \cref{lem:prob_small_eig} then follows, because for any small enough $a$ and large enough $g$,

-\Cref{lem:mirz_prob_cheeger} comes as a consequence of the proof of \cite[Theorem 4.8]{mirzakhani2013}, also it is not stated as such.
+\Cref{lem:mirz_prob_cheeger} comes as a consequence of the proof of \cite[Theorem 4.8]{mirzakhani2013}, although it is not stated as such.
 For the sake of self-containment, we repeat the argument here.

-\begin{proof} For a surface $X$, let $\Gamma$ be a multi-curve candidate to realising the modified Cheeger constant $H(X)$.
-The topological type of $\Gamma$ is entirely determined by its number of components, denoted by $k$, and the genera $g_1$ and $g_2$ of the two connected components of $X \setminus \Gamma$.
+\begin{proof} For a surface $X$, let $\Gamma$ be a multi-curve candidate to realizing the modified Cheeger constant $H(X)$.
+The mapping-class-group orbit of $\Gamma$ is entirely determined by its number of components, denoted by $k$, and the genera $g_1$ and $g_2$ of the two connected components of $X \setminus \Gamma$.
 We pick the numbering so that $g_1 \leq g_2$, and note that by additivity of the Euler characteristic, we always have $g_1 + g_2 + k = g + 1$.
 For such a $g_1$ and $k$, we fix one multi-curve $\Gamma_{g_1,k}$ on the base surface $S_g$ of this topology.
 Then,

 where for any $g_1, k$, the function $H_{g_1, k}$ is defined by